 Disadvantages of furnaces:

-- Furnace units can be dangerous if they are not installed properly or used in accordance with the manufacturer’s instructions; this is why it is important that you hire a qualified and professional technician for installation or repair work.
+- Furnace units can be dangerous if they are not installed properly or used in accordance with the manufacturer’s instructions; this is why it is important that you hire a qualified and professional technician for furnace installation avon oh or repair work.
 The EPA has also issued warnings against the improper use of these systems.

 - Furnace units are expensive compared to simpler heating sources such as fireplaces and heaters; this is why many homeowners choose to go back to more traditional methods for their home’s heating requirements.